digitalepidemiologylab/crowdbreaks-welcome/README.md

 **Tech**: The website is built with Ruby/Rails with a React.js front-end (visualizations are in d3.js).
 Annotation data is stored in a Postgres database.
 The website is hosted on Heroku.

 ### Data streaming
-For data collection, Crowdbreaks leverages streaming endpoints within Twitter Developer API.
-The infrastructure is set up using Amazon Web Services (AWS).
+Crowdbreaks leverages filter streaming endpoints within Twitter Developer API.
+This means data will be collected in real-time from Twitter for multiple projects at the same time.
+Machine Learning algorithms predict labels for the newly collected tweets (e.g. sentiment, relevance, etc.).

-There is a Python [streamer](https://github.com/crowdbreaks/crowdbreaks-streamer-2) app that runs on an AWS Fargate cluster and uses a [POST statuses/filter](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/filter-realtime/api-reference/post-statuses-filter) (API v1.1) request to connect to a filtered stream of relevant tweets.
-The relevant tweets are filtered based on keywords and languages that are provided for each project within Crowdbreaks.
+**Tech**: The technologies used for the Crowdbreaks streamer are closely interlinked with the AWS (Amazon Web Services) ecosystem.
+The [streamer](https://github.com/crowdbreaks/crowdbreaks-streamer-2) is a Python application that runs on a AWS Fargate cluster and uses a [POST statuses/filter](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/filter-realtime/api-reference/post-statuses-filter) (API v1.1) request to connect to a filtered stream of tweets from Twitter.
+The platform is levarging tools such as Kinesis delivery streams, AWS Lambda, AWS Sagemaker, as well as Elasticsearch/Kibana.
+These tools allow the streamer to be highly scalable.

-The whole data pipeline is set up using AWS.
-The streamer app itself runs on a Fargate cluster.
-After aquiring the tweets, it sends them over to their corresponding Kinesis Firehose Delivery Streams (one per project), which saves each project's tweets with a separate key-prefix ("folder") to a bucket in Simple Cloud Storage (S3).
-Each new batch of tweets being saved to S3 triggers an event that invokes a Lambda function, which preprocesses the tweets in the batch, makes predictions and sends the preprocessed data over to a project's Elasticsearch index.

-This way, Crowdbreaks is able to collect and keep Twitter data in a flexible and scalable fashion.

 ### Analysis tools
 Although Crowdbreaks is a real-time analysis tool (which is run in the Cloud, or more specifically on AWS), a great effort has been put in building tools to analyze Crowdbreaks data locally (e.g. on a cluster).